muhammadahmad0313/EyeofTiger/README.md

      style="width:640px;height:400px; float: left; margin-right: 10px;" />

+The 3D models were created by my kungfu brother Rodrigo Villani, who saved me with that and to whom I am very grateful.
+All credits reserved to him.
+Thanks Rodrigo!

 This project is part of the completion work of Antonio Willian Sousa from the Systems Analysis and Development course at Faculdade Tecnologia de São Paulo.
 Complete work here: https://drive.google.com/file/d/1HohKJ8gVTxQTnEW4BLrkph3dTmnc3WFu/view?usp=sharing